-If you only need car insurance for a brief period, such as a week or a month, there aren’t any policies specifically designed to provide this type of cover.
-However, this doesn’t mean you have zero options.
+If you only need car insurance for a brief period, such as a month, a week, or even one day, there aren't any car insurers that specifically offer this kind of product.
+However, you can still get cover!

-Only want car insurance for a short period of time?
+Only want temporary car insurance?
 We've got your solve.

 If you're after car insurance for a short-period of time for whatever reason, this is probably the simplest way to get cover for your vehicle.